Botox can be injected into many of the muscle in the face. Here is a list of some of the more common sites:

 Levator Labii Superioris Alaeque Nasi and Levator Labii Superioris- have you ever noticed when some people smile you see a lot of their upper gums?
 This is called a ‘gummy smile’.
 It is defined as a smile that shows more than 2 millimeters of upper gums and is the result of hyperactive levator labii superioris alaeque nasi and levator labii superioris.
 A little bit of Botox in the right anatomical area can soften the smile and keep the gums hidden behind the upper lip.

-Depressor Anguli Oris- the Depressor Anguli Oris is a muscle responsible for pulling down the corners of our mouth.
+Depressor Anguli Oris- the Depressor Anguli Oris is a muscle responsible for pulling down the corners of the mouth.
 As we age the corners of our mouths tend to drop and can give some patients the appearance of a permanent frown.
 Botox can help reverse this by paralyzing one of the muscles responsible for it.
 The results are a slight upturn of the corners of our lips and a softened appearance of the lower face.

 Mentalis- close your mouth and blow out inflating your cheeks.
 You may notice some dimpling of the chin.
 Some patients have these small dimples throughout their chin even when not making this face.
 They are the result of a muscle called the Mentalis and Botox can decrease their appearance.